roitraining/gemini-enterprise-in-action-plays/5-vibe-coding-for-instant-deployable-apps/1-ux-design-from-a-napkin-sketch-image-to-code/ux-design-image-to-code.md

 7. Let's ask Gemini to make a slight improvement.
 Ask it to implement a toggle button that allows the user to switch between a Light and Dark theme.
 Once the prompt runs, examine the results.

+> [!NOTE]
-**Checkpoint:** Your generated page should now clearly resemble a logistics dashboard layout, but the functionality is not enabled yet.
+> Your generated page should now clearly resemble a logistics dashboard layout, but the functionality is not enabled yet.
 Your program should be similar to the screenshot below.

    <p align="left">
      <img src="images/dark-theme.png" width="50%" alt="Dark Theme" style="border: 1px solid black;" />